 Keeps your phone from unauthorized use.
-Once the phone is locked, it is in restricted mode until the Lock Code is entered.
+Once the phone is locked, it is in restricted mode until the lock code is entered.
 You can still receive phone calls and make emergency calls.
-You can modify the Lock Code in the Change Lock Code submenu within the Security menu.
+You can modify the lock code by changing the Lock code within the Security menu.

+- Settings

-- 1. Press OK , 911072 , 3DEF . - 2.
-Enter the four-digit Lock Code and press .
+- 1. Press OK , 9 wayz , 3 def .

+- 2. Enter the four-digit lock code and press OK .

-The default Lock Code is usually the last 4 digits of your phone number.
+The default lock code is usually the last 4 digits of your phone number.

-- 3. Press 1.8 Lock Phone. - 4.
-Use $\updownarrow$ to highlight an option, then press $\bigcirc \mathsf{k}$ .
+3. Press 1 Lock Phone.

+4. Use 💮 to select an option, then press 💌 .

-Unlock The phone remains unlocked by default until it is locked manually.
+Unlock The phone remains unlocked by default, until it is locked manually.